aravamudhanAnand/Project7_Data_Cleaning_Analyzing-NYC-High-School-Data/README.md

 All of these data sets are interrelated.
 We'll need to combine them into a single data set before we can find correlations.

 <h5> Note </h5><br/>
-1. Only high school students take the SAT, so we'll want to focus on high schools.
+- Only high school students take the SAT, so we'll want to focus on high schools.
-2. New York City is made up of five boroughs, which are essentially distinct regions.
+- New York City is made up of five boroughs, which are essentially distinct regions.
-3. New York City schools fall within several different school districts, each of which can contains dozens of schools.
+- New York City schools fall within several different school districts, each of which can contains dozens of schools.
-4. Our data sets include several different types of schools.
+- Our data sets include several different types of schools.
 We'll need to clean them so that we can focus on high schools only.
-5. Each school in New York City has a unique code called a DBN, or district borough number.
+- Each school in New York City has a unique code called a DBN, or district borough number.
 Source: Dataquest.io

-Steps:
+<h5> Steps:</h5> <br/>
 1. Reading all csv and survey txt data files.
 2. Making sure all datasets have a unique DBN. if not, generate DBN code by concatenating two fields (eg. class_size dataset requires a DBN column by concatenating CSD and School code columns)